aws-solutions-library-samples/guidance-for-utility-bill-processing-on-aws/README.md

 Note that tearing down the stack will destroy ALL contents of the S3 bucket!

-To remove the sample stack from your AWS account, you can run the `cdk destroy` command or terminate the stack in the AWS management console from Amazon CloudFormation.
+To remove the sample stack from your AWS account, you can run the `cdk destroy` command from within the `source/` directory, or terminate the stack in the AWS management console from Amazon CloudFormation.

 ## License